dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2020_07_04-dotnet-for-beginners.md

        I can see that he is using .NET Framework but i have read that .NET Core is newer and is the future?
 I am really not sure where to start and would appreicate if anyone could help me.
 I would like to learn C# to have a better understanding with OOP and to learn a programming language to help with my Univeristy course.
 Thank you</p>
 </blockquote>

 First of all congratulations to the author for learning C# which is a great choice of programming language and for putting in the extra effort into better understanding the concepts of OOP (object oriented programming)!
 I genuinely hope that they'll have a great experience learning .NET and most importantly that they'll enjoy picking up some new skills and have fun along the way!
 I remember when I started to code (more than 20 years ago) and how much fun it was for me!
 It is also great to see how many people have replied with really helpful answers and provided some useful guidance to the original thread!
 It is a true testament to how supportive and welcoming the .NET community is!
 However, despite these positive observations I'm still a little bit gutted that such a question had to be even asked in the first place.
-I don't imply any fault on the author themselves - quite contrary - I actually really sympathise with them and can see the sort of struggles which a new C# or F# developer may face.
+I don't imply any fault on the author themselves - quite contrary - I actually really sympathise with them and can understand the sort of struggles which a new C# or F# developer may face.
 Questions like these really demonstrate how complex .NET has become over the years.
 It is a good time to take a step back and reflect!

 ## High cognitive entry barrier